-To support the smooth transition of people with disability accessing the NDIS in year 1 areas across NSW, Ageing, Disability and Home Care (ADHC) has written to people with disability who currently access specialist disability supports through the NSW government to inform them of how and when they will access the NDIS.
+To support the smooth transition of people with disability accessing the NDIS across NSW, Ageing, Disability and Home Care (ADHC) writes to people with disability who currently access specialist disability supports through the NSW government to inform them of how and when they will access the NDIS.

 Useful participant phasing resources: